Faiz Ahmad Faiz: Internationalism and communism

-Faiz believed in Internationalism and emphasised the philosophy of the Global village.
+Faiz believed in internationalism and emphasised the philosophy of the global village.
 In 1947, he became editor of the Pakistan Times and in 1948, he became vice-president of the Pakistan Trade Union Federation (PTUF).
 In 1950, Faiz joined the delegation of Prime minister Liaquat Ali Khan, initially leading a business delegation in the United States, attending the meeting at the International Labour Organization (ILO) at San Francisco.
 During 1948–50, Faiz led the PTUF's delegation in Geneva, and became an active member of World Peace Council (WPC).

 Faiz was a well-known communist in the country and had been long associated with the Communist Party of Pakistan, which he founded in 1947 along with Marxist Sajjad Zaheer and Jalaludin Abdur Rahim.
 Faiz had his first exposure to socialism and communism before the independence of State of Pakistan which he thought was consistent with his progressive thinking.
 Faiz had long associated ties with the Soviet Union, a friendship with atheist country that later honoured him with high award.
 Even after his death, the Russian government honoured him by calling him "our poet" to many Russians.
 However his popularity was waned in Bangladesh after 1971 when Dhaka did not win much support for him.
 Faiz and other pro-communists had no political role in the country, despite their academic brilliance.

 Although Faiz was a not a hardcore or far-left communist, he spent most of the 1950s and 1960s promoting the cause of communism in Pakistan.
 During the time when Faiz was editor of the Pakistan Times, one of the leading newspapers of the 1950s, he lent editorial support to the party.
 He was also involved in the circle lending support to military personnel (e.g. Major General Akbar Khan).
 His involvement with the party and Major General Akbar Khan's coup plan led to his imprisonment later.

-Later in his life, while giving an interview with the local newspaper, Faiz was asked by the interviewer as if he was a communist.
-He replied with characteristic nonchalance: "No. I am not, a communist is a person who is a card carrying member of the Communist party ever made.
+Later in his life, while giving an interview with a local newspaper, Faiz was asked by the interviewer if he was a communist.
+He replied with characteristic nonchalance: "No. I am not, a communist is a person who is a card carrying member of the Communist party.
 The party is banned in our country.
 So how can I be a communist?...".